getcarina/getcarina.com/_tutorials/2016-01-26-securing-nginx-with-lets-encrypt.md

     Notice that running this container will automatically accept the Let's Encrypt [terms of service](https://letsencrypt.org/repository/) on your behalf.
 Be sure that you're okay with accepting them before you run this!

+    The `--server` parameter below will issue certificates from Let's Encrypt's *staging* server, which means that these certificates won't be browser-valid yet.
+Let's Encrypt rate-limits certificate issuance to [five certificates per domain per seven days](https://community.letsencrypt.org/t/public-beta-rate-limits/4772/3), so it's a good idea to use staging certificates until you're confident that your infrastructure works the way you want it to.
+When you're ready to go live, omit the `--server` parameter from this step to get a production certificate.

     ```bash
     $ docker run \
       --rm \